Maverik2047/Maverik2047/README.md

   Before becoming a QA Engineer, I’d changed several positions.
 My past experience has been very helpful in my present work
    - 🔋: Dec 2021 - Present
    QA Engineer at Sberbank
-   - 📗: Executing back-end and front-end testing of high loaded bank system as well as integration testing of micro-service based products.
+   - 📗: Executing back-end and front-end testing of high loaded bank system as well as integration testing of micro-service based products

   ### My Diploma Projects at QA GURU Test Automation School